apache/kyuubi/docs/security/jdbc.md

 # Configure Kyuubi to use JDBC Authentication

-Kyuubi supports authentication via JDBC query with JDBC.
+Kyuubi supports authentication via JDBC query.
 A query is prepared with username/password value and sent to database configured in JDBC URL.
 The authentication passes if result set returns at least one row.

 The query sql must start with `SELECT`.
 Placeholders are supported for sql template:
 - `${username}`